 Some students in Year 12 and 13 also resit their English Language GCSE with us, aiming to secure a grade 4 or above in this core GCSE.
 Students are taught in small classes and practise core examination skills; all sixth form students are expected to do their best to ensure that they leave Tabor with a pass as this GCSE is considered essential for entrance to Higher Education and future employment in quality institutions

 At Tabor, we currently offer English Literature (OCR).
-This course provide opportunities for students to explore dynamic, engaging texts and develop their appreciation of the way writers construct their texts.
+This course provides opportunities for students to explore dynamic, engaging texts and develop their appreciation of the way writers construct their texts.
 We are proud of these students who have developed an exceptional range of skills in English and have produced critical and creative responses in response to the challenging demands of these new courses.

 What is the requirement to study A Level English?